dbExpression-team/dbExpression/.github/ISSUE_TEMPLATE/feature_request.md

 _A clear and concise description of what you want to happen._

-**3) If the feature request relates directly to a query that could be executed against the database, please provide a sample of the query.**
+**3) If the feature request relates directly to a query that could be executed against the database platform, please provide a sample of the query.**

 **4) Describe alternatives/workarounds you've considered**